strimzi/strimzi.github.io/_posts/2024-03-20-strimzi-kraft-migration.md

 During migration or rollback, the `enabled` and `disabled` values are still used to finalize the procedure by ending with a cluster in KRaft mode or keeping the ZooKeeper mode.

-One of the main prerequisites for the migration is about having the ZooKeeper-based cluster using the `KafkaNodePool`(s) to run the brokers.
+One of the main prerequisites for the migration is about having the ZooKeeper-based cluster using the `KafkaNodePool` resource(s) to run the brokers.
-If that is not the case for you, please refer to the official Strimzi documentation [here](https://strimzi.io/docs/operators/latest/deploying#proc-migrating-clusters-node-pools-str).
+If that is not the case for you, please refer to the official Strimzi documentation [here](https://strimzi.io/docs/operators/latest/deploying#proc-migrating-clusters-node-pools-str) and this [series of blog posts](https://strimzi.io/blog/2023/08/14/kafka-node-pools-introduction/) focused on node pools.

-Following there is a snippet of a `Kafka` custom resource highlighting node pools enabled and using ZooKeeper for metadata.
+Before starting the migration, the `Kafka` custom resource has to have the `strimzi.io/node-pools: enabled` annotation to use node pools together with the `strimzi.io/kraft: disabled` which defines a ZooKeeper-based cluster.

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2